 The company currently manages 3,000 apartment homes and 2,000 condominiums.
 Dan believes the company will grow beyond these numbers because of competitive advantages they’ve honed over time.
 Jan agrees with his son, saying “Our reputation gives us a competitive advantage.
 We take care of our residents and partners, and by doing so we are always on a firm foundation.”
 Jan said he learned ethics from his father, who based his on Torah law.
 “My father’s greatest strength is level-headedness,” Dan added.
 “He’s always balanced growth with sensitivity to existing clients and our employees.”

 Both father and son served leadership positions at B’Nai Jeshurun congregation in Pepper Pike.

 The duo takes a great deal of pride in their team.
-For instance, David Perkins, the company’s longtime controller, is a Certified Public Accountant.
+For instance, Justin Battisti, the company’s controller, is a Certified Public Accountant.
 Another employee began years ago as a landscaper and has earned his way up the ladder to a property manager position.
 The majority of the company’s employees have been with the firm over 20 years.
 “We’re a family,” said Jan.
 “We’re loyal to them and they’re loyal to us.”